 A few years ago, Pamela Henderson, Joan Liese, and Joseph Cote of Washington State University conducted research into how consumers react to various typefaces or fonts.
 Their purpose was to explore how marketers and advertisers can use fonts to convey specific messages and emotions in logos and advertising copy.

 Given that resumes are essentially marketing documents, I wondered to what extent the research might also apply to fonts you might use in your resume.

 Most of the fonts that appear in a Harvard Business Review summary of this research (which originally appeared in the Journal of Marketing) are decorative fonts, meaning they might work as headlines for an ad but are very hard to read as body text.
 The same would apply to resumes; you might consider using one of these fonts for your name at the top of your resume and possibly for your headings, but except for the sixth group studied (see below), you would not want to use them for body text.

-Let’s look at each group the researchers studied and see what they found:
+More details about those fonts later.
+First, let’s look at each group the researchers studied and see what they found.
+Group 1, fonts include:

 Here are some fonts similar to Group 1 fonts that you might find on your computer:

 The researchers found that consumers considered these fonts likable, warm, attractive, interesting, emotional, feminine, and delicate.
 It’s possible you might want to use a font similar to those in Group 1 if these are the characteristics you want to convey — or perhaps for a job associated with femininity (such as modeling); but — and it’s a big BUT — the researchers also found that these fonts do not convey strength or reassurance, and they don’t inspire confidence.
 Probably not a good idea on a resume.
 Group 2 fonts include: